-Ref Observation Action Responsibility Notes encourage bidders to approach other team members?
-App 4 Ditto Appendix 2 David Powell Commentary Note that these are for TramCo and have not been David Powell matrices developed for InfraCo P104 Part 5 Much work still required to develop these instructions David Powell Standard Whilst a certain amount of tailoring has been done and the Tender document is a useful 'straw man' this Part needs to be worked through line by line in order to : (a) elicit the information tie needs; (b) consider how it would be scored; and (c) give adequate guidance on length, detail etc P129 Part 6 The pricing schedule is critical.
-What are the processes by David Powell which the Project Team is producing the bill of quantities and quality controlling the output?
-Part 8 Does tie really want to leave it to Bidders to define 'Key David Powell Personnel'?
-Isn't their incentive to make this list as short as possible?
-P151 Part 11 No details of the mandatory variant, nor is there any David Powell reference in the body of the ITN.
-What does the mandatory variant relate to?
-Is it really required?
+Ref Observation Action Responsibility Notes (b) consider how it would be scored; and (c) give adequate guidance on length, detail etc P129 Part 6 The pricing schedule is critical.
+What are the processes by SDS/TSS work output David Powell which the Project Team is producing the bill of quantities and quality controlling the output?
+Part 8 Does tie really want to leave it to Bidders to define 'Key Will be the subject of David Powell Personnel'?
+Isn't their incentive to make this list as short as negotiation. possible?
+P151 Part 11 No details of the mandatory variant, nor is there any There is a separate list of David Powell reference in the body of the ITN.
+What does the mandatory mandatory variants which will variant relate to?
+Is it really required? be inserted into the ITN once this list is finalised.